Rahul-Gundoju-777/sql-data-warehouse-project/README.md

 # DATA WAREHOUSE AND ANALYTICS PROJECT

 Welcome to the **Data Warehouse and Analytics Project** repository!
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio projects.
-Highlights industry best practices in data engineering and analytics.
+This project demonstrates a complete end-to-end data warehouse workflow, starting from raw data ingestion and progressing through each stage of data processing.
+It highlights practical techniques commonly used in modern data engineering environments.

 ---